sicajc/LAB-612-Recommended-PS/README.md

 4. IC Lab Mid and Final Projects

-#  SOC and advanced processor
+#  SOC and advanced processor or you can start writing your Thesis
 > Test your design on FPGA

 1. AXI Stream and AMBA arhictecture